Captaincy General of Chile: Economy

 The Spanish conquest of Chile was carried out by private enterprises rather than directly by the Spanish Crown.
 The settlers established cities, granting land and indigenous labor to Spaniards for economic activities.

 Gold extraction and agriculture were key economic activities, though the exploitation of indigenous labor led to conflicts with Jesuits, Spanish officials, and Mapuche resistance.
 The Spanish city network collapsed after the battle of Curalaba (1598), leading to an economic shift towards hacienda-based agriculture and livestock farming.

 In the 17th century, Chilean exports to Viceroyalty of Peru included suet, charqui, and leather, making the period known as the "century of suet."
 Additionally, wood from Chiloé Archipelago and Valdivia supplied Peruvian markets.

 By the 18th century, Chile had become a key wheat supplier to Peru, especially after the 1687 earthquake and stem rust epidemic in Peru devastated local production.
 Chilean latifundia focused on international exports rather than local markets.
 The century also saw a mining revival, with gold and silver production increasing significantly.

 Shipbuilding peaked in Valdivia, Concepción, and Chiloé, constructing vessels including frigates for Spanish trade.
 Meanwhile, smuggling became widespread, weakening Spain's trade monopoly.

 The Chilean Independence War (1810–1818) disrupted trade and devastated the countryside.
-The post-war economy struggled with heavy debt, and a 1822 loan from London burdened the new Chilean state for decades.
+The post-war economy struggled with heavy debt, and an 1822 loan from London burdened the new Chilean state for decades.
 Despite these challenges, new trade relations with the United States, France, and the United Kingdom emerged.